 The three saw an opportunity in this space to create something that was high quality but still affordable.
 At the time, the main brands that made modern outdoor furnishings either had a reputation for being cheaply made, low price and somewhat of an eyesore, or they were ultra-luxury brands that were beautiful and high quality, but unattainable for the average consumer.

-So, they found a sweet spot right in the middle by using sustainable, high-quality materials, simple elegant designs and a reasonable price point to enter the market.
+So, they found a sweet spot right in the middle by using sustainable, high-quality materials, simple elegant designs and a reasonable price point to enter the market with their modern outdoor furniture.

 So, what inspired the name Neighbor?
 According to Nick Arambula, the idea for the name “Neighbor” was born out of their experiences during the pandemic last year, when there was a need to not only get outside, but to reconnect with the concept of outdoor living, and be friendly to our neighbors around us.
 Ultimately, their mission was to provide high-quality, affordable and beautiful, modern, outdoor furniture that was good to the environment, too.